Uru finds the best places to introduce ads in online videos

 The company is announcing that it has raised $700,000 in “pre-seed” funding led by Notation Capital, with participation from Betaworks, PJC, Rough Draft, Thatcher Bell, Christian Noske of BWMi, Giphy CEO Alex Chung, Chris Cunningham of C2 Ventures and Eric Franchi of Undertone.

-Marino and his co-founder/CTO Bruno Attore met at the Cornell Tech Startup Studio, where they won the Startup Award.
+Marino and his co-founder/CTO Brunno Attorre met at the Cornell Tech Startup Studio, where they won the Startup Award.
 In fact, they said they’re the first Startup Award winner to raise institutional funding.

 Marino told me that Uru’s technology isn’t just looking for flat, logo-friendly surfaces — it’s also “content aware.”“We identify the objects in [a video and] we identify higher level themes,” he said.
 “That’s really, really important.
 None of us want to see a Coors logo in a David Lynch film.”